Intelligence Gathering in Sales - Straight Line Selling System #5

 Ask:

-Example: A CFO values ROI over flashy features—so focus on cost savings.
+Example: A CFO values ROI over flashy features.
+That’s your cue to focus on cost savings.

 Ask: